Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 ![Screen](./images/azgroup.png)

 Super simple, right?
-Now that you have a **Resource Group** created, let's deploy the Function App.
+Now that we have our **Resource Group** created, let's deploy the Function App using the az cli.

 #### az group deployment create --name "name of your deployment" --resource-group "resource-group" --template-file "./azuredeploy.json"